GU-CLASP/language-and-perception/meetings.md

 ### Suggestions

 Please add here any papers (with links) you would like to suggest for the reading group.

-  * Forestier S, Oudeyer P-Y.  (2017)  A Unified Model of Speech and Tool Use Early Development.
-Proceedings of the 39th Annual Meeting of the Cognitive Science Society. [link](http://sforestier.com/node/32) (recommended by Sylvie Saget) 2019-03-08
-  * J. Li, X. Chen, E. H. Hovy, and D. Jurafsky.
-Visualizing and understanding neural models in NLP. arXiv, arXiv:1506.01066 [cs.CL]:1–10, 2015. [paper](http://arxiv.org/abs/1506.01066) (recommended by Felix)

   * L. Arras, F. Horn, G. Montavon, K.-R. Müller, and W. Samek. ”What is relevant in a text document?”: An interpretable machine learning approach.
 PLOS ONE, 12(8):1–23, 08 2017. [paper](https://doi.org/10.1371/journal.pone.0181142) (recommended by Felix)